 5 Points to Consider When Traveling With a Toddler on a Plane Checklist

-Some people believe that connecting flights are better when baby traveling, to relax the baby and themselves more.
+Some people believe that connecting flights is better when a baby travels, to relax the baby and themselves more.
 Well, let’s get that straight first; it is not.

 Connecting flights should always be put to the minimum as landing puts pressure on those little ears, leading to screams.
 If you want as few tantrums on the flight as possible, try to spend the minimum time in transit.

-I remember this one occasion when I was traveling to China with two connecting flights.
+I remember this one occasion when I was traveling to China for spring breaks, on two connecting flights and taking some photos while traveling with children.
 As we got closer to the landing, I was filled with glee to finally let Nathan off my nerves and ease out a little.
 But as the plane started going down, the voice of his screams kept going up, and with that went the level of my embarrassment.
-In that flight, no turbulence was as big as my child, and that’s how this tip came in handy.
+On that flight, no turbulence was as big as my child, and that’s how this tip came in handy.

-I thought its normal for babies to cry while landing but a little research revealed that landing causes pain in the baby’s ears, hence the yelling.
-A few years back used to rock him, rub his chest and tummy, check his diaper, feed him, even sing to him to make him stop crying.
+When traveling with kids on a plane, I thought it was normal for babies to cry while landing but a little research revealed that landing causes pain in the baby’s ears, hence the yelling.
+A few years back used to rock him, rub his chest and tummy, check his diaper, feed him, and even sing to him to make him stop crying.
 Turns out I wasn’t bad at parenting, I just needed a little more hands-on experience and information.